To know God is at once the easiest and most difficult thing in the world. —A.W. Tozer

 It is this matter that makes life matter.

-That’s why French artist, mathematician and philosopher Blaise Paschal said, “There is a God-shaped vacuum in the heart of every man which cannot be filled by any created thing, but only by God, the Creator, made known through Jesus.”
+That’s why French artist, mathematician and philosopher Blaise Paschal is often quoted as saying, “There is a God-shaped vacuum in the heart of every man which cannot be filled by any created thing, but only by God, the Creator, made known through Jesus.”

 The essential message of Holy Scripture from beginning to end declares that you and I were made by God and created to know God.
 We were not merely made for ourselves, but for God and His glory.
 Our greatest purposefulness and significance is derived through right alignment and relationship with Him.